-You understand the strategy is designed to generate modest returns over time, but with relatively low volatility and low potential for loss.
-A large proportion of the portfolio is likely to comprise fixed income assets.
-There are a number of ways that it is possible to create a similar client outcome (in terms of return, volatility and drawdown).
-However, for our central process, we adopt the following approach:
+You understand the strategy will generate long-term returns some way below those of major equity markets and is likely to have an exposure predominantly to fixed income assets[‡].
+There are a number of ways that it is possible to create a similar client outcome (in terms of return, volatility[‡] and drawdown[‡]).
+However, for our process with the fixed Interest model, we adopt the following approach: